List of tallest buildings in Minneapolis: Map of tallest buildings

 The map below shows the location of every building taller than 300 feet (91 m) in Minneapolis.
 Each marker is numbered by the building's height rank, and colored by the decade of its completion.

 Tallest buildings

-This list ranks Minneapolis skyscrapers that stand at least 300 ft tall, based on standard height measurement.
+This list ranks Minneapolis skyscrapers that stand at least 300 ft tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 The "Year" column indicates the year in which a building was completed.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.